 Progress to date—

 The first eleven are complete and eight are installed in their frames.
-I am currently halfway through the sixth mosaic.
+That puts the project firmly at the halfway mark.

 Each takes about a month and a half to make (though some of the more detailed ones like the nervous system and the circulatory system take almost twice as long).
 The mosaic of Table 21 took about 600 hours, not counting slicing the stone tiles into strips which was done in advance.